rkruk/gentoo-server-setup/README.md

 <br>
 <p align="center">***
 <p align="center">**First Steps**<br>
-<p align="left">*Lets assume that you already installed your Gentoo based VPS and you know how to connect through SSH onto it.
-Your server should be up and running ofcourse.*
+<p align="left">*Lets assume that you already installed your Gentoo based system and you know how to connect through SSH onto it.
+Your server should be up and running of course.*
 <br>
 <p align="left">Lets start and log in to our new server through the SSH.
 Enter the following into your terminal window or application.
 Be sure to replace the example IP address with your Linode’s IP address (Linode users: you can find it in the --> 'Linodes' tab --> 'Remote Access' tab).
 Change example address into your VPS address.
 As a example here I'll use IP: 172.16.254.1 (IPv4 address taken from wikipedia article about IP :/):
 ```bash